LotusSerene/Autonomy/README.md

 # Autonomous Intent Framework (Concept Project)

+> [!IMPORTANT]
+> This is a conceptual project, meaning it doesn't really have a defined development path, this was just a spur of the moment idea, but hopefully it will be refined.

+> [!NOTE]
+> **Important Clarification:** This framework aims to _mimic_ aspects of intent and proactive behavior within the current limitations of AI.
+It does **not** aim to create consciousness, sentience, or true self-awareness, which are far beyond the scope of this project and current AI capabilities.
+The term "intent" is used conceptually to describe the agent's ability to formulate and pursue goals based on its internal state and external triggers.

 ## Introduction

 This project explores a conceptual framework for building AI agents with a degree of "autonomous intent."
 The core idea is to create systems capable of proactively pursuing high-level goals, adapting their plans based on memory, environmental context, and self-reflection.
 This framework integrates concepts similar to Chain-of-Thought (CoT) reasoning through its planning and reflection cycles.

-**Important Clarification:** This framework aims to _mimic_ aspects of intent and proactive behavior within the current limitations of AI.
-It does **not** aim to create consciousness, sentience, or true self-awareness, which are far beyond the scope of this project and current AI capabilities.
-The term "intent" is used conceptually to describe the agent's ability to formulate and pursue goals based on its internal state and external triggers.

 ## Core Concept: Autonomous Intent + CoT